bimdata/javascript-api-client/docs/ProjectApi.md

 <a name="createDocument"></a>
 # **createDocument**
-> Document createDocument(projectPk, cloudPk, data)
+> Document createDocument(cloudPk, projectPk, data)